aretro-sane/archinstall/README.md

 # Search for your timezone, grep for your city, which in my case is Kolkata
 timedatectl list-timezones | grep Kolkata

-# Set timezone
+# Set timezone.
+In my case it is Asia/Kolkata, yours would be different.
-ln -sf /usr/share/zoneinfo/<output from last command> /etc/localtime
+ln -sf /usr/share/zoneinfo/Asia/Kolkata /etc/localtime

 # Synchronize hardware and system clock
 hwclock --systohc